 Everything is so strange.
-In one moment, our whole world changed, a surreal season which the whole world struggling to understand, to comprehend.
+In one moment, our whole world changed, creating a surreal season which the whole world is struggling to understand, to comprehend.

 Where can we find peace in the storm?

-We each know people deeply affected by this world-wide tragedy – those who got sick and recovered, and those who did not recover and sadly lost their lives.
+Each of us knows someone deeply affected by this world-wide tragedy – those who got sick and recovered, and those who did not recover and sadly lost their lives.
 National Health Service (NHS) and care staff working on the frontlines are dealing with new levels of stress, pressure, and anxiety that those of us at home can hardly fathom.
-All this, has completely transformed out day-to-day lives.
+All this has completely transformed our day-to-day lives.

-Will we ever return to the normality of what we once knew?
+Will we ever return to what we once knew as normal?

 Can we truly find peace in this storm?